-Do you know what our ‘normal’ state of being is supposed to feel like?
-It’s a state of balance where we feel calm, we feel empowered to take on anything; our breathing is deep, slow and regular; our mind is uncluttered and we go through life with a sense of ease.
+Do you know what our balanced state of being is supposed to feel like?
+It’s a state where we feel calm, we feel empowered, creative and able to adapt to change; our breathing is deep, slow and regular; our mind is uncluttered, and we go through life with a sense of ease.
 Of course, life can get in the way of this blissful state and challenging times can take their toll on our physical and mental health, but the right tools such as Sophrology can give us the support and the coping mechanisms we need to survive and thrive.

-Sophrology stands out as a mental well-being technique backed by science: it is a transformative relaxation and personal development discipline that started in a clinical setting and evolved over the years to offer a toolkit that anyone can use in their daily life to manage stress, support with sleep, achieve a sense of balance, a more positive mindset, raised energy levels, resilience and confidence.
-The word Sophrology itself means ’the science of consciousness in harmony’.
+Sophrology stands out as a combination of mental well-being techniques backed by science: it is a self-development practice that started in a clinical setting combining simple relaxation, breathing, gentle movement and visualisation to help balance mind and body on the spot and feel empowered in today’s ever-changing circumstances.
+It is a toolkit for modern life that anyone can use in their daily life to manage stress, support sleep, achieve a sense of balance, have a more positive mindset, raise energy levels, boost resilience and confidence.
+The word Sophrology itself means ’the science of consciousness in harmony.’

-From its beginnings in Spain in 1960, Professor Alfonso Caycedo, a neuropsychiatrist and the founder of Sophrology, wanted to ensure that his discipline would follow a specific and standardised methodology to give it a solid scientific foundation.
+From its beginnings in Spain in 1960, Dr Alfonso Caycedo, a medical doctor, neuropsychiatrist and the Founder of Sophrology, wanted to ensure that his discipline would follow a specific and standardised methodology.

-Sophrology started as a therapeutic approach to improve the quality of life of Professor Caycedo’s patients who presented a whole range of mental health conditions, from trauma to psychosis.
+Sophrology started as a therapeutic approach to improve the quality of life of Dr Caycedo’s patients at the psychiatric unit of Madrid Hospital who presented a whole range of mental health conditions, from trauma to psychosis.

-It was Professor Caycedo’s first-hand experience witnessing invasive therapies such as induced insulin comas and electro-shock that inspired a search for a gentle and holistic alternative based on the study of consciousness in harmony.
+It was Dr Caycedo’s first-hand experience witnessing invasive therapies such as induced insulin comas and electro-shock that inspired a search for a gentle and complementary approach based on the study of consciousness in harmony.

-At the time, research about consciousness in medicine and natural sciences was still scarce; Sophrology was a pioneering study of consciousness in harmony, using phenomenological methods to ensure that the discipline could be applied uniformly in clinical settings and beyond.
+At the time, research about consciousness in medicine and natural sciences was still scarce; Sophrology was a pioneering study of consciousness in harmony, using a novel combination of methods to ensure that the discipline could be applied uniformly in clinical settings and beyond.

-This search took Professor Caycedo to India and Japan to study consciousness practices such as Tibetan Buddhism, Japanese Zen and Yoga.
-This knowledge, combined with his medical and clinical background as well as phenomenology and psychological concepts, gave rise to a new discipline to support consciousness towards its state of balance.
+This search took Dr Caycedo to India and Japan to study consciousness and mental wellbeing practices through Tibetan Buddhism, Japanese Zen and Yoga.
+This knowledge, combined with his medical and clinical background as well as phenomenology and psychological concepts, gave rise to a new discipline to support our mental and physical wellbeing towards its state of balance.